Next-gen Linux server antivirus

 Linux business security

-Keep your Linux systems protected with our lightweight antivirus solution.
+Keep your Linux systems protected with our lightweight antivirus solution that doesn’t slow you down.
 Our CommunityIQ technology provides real-time Linux anti-malware protection and speeds up workstations by protecting files on the server, using less power with multicore support.

 File Server Shield

 Output format of virus scan

 Everything you need to know about next-gen antivirus for Linux servers

 How do I install and set up my new protection?

 The Avast Business Antivirus for Linux servers is installed in two steps: